xma711/notebook/programming/r/README.md

-how to use R studio in docker: https://github.com/rocker-org/rocker/wiki/Using-the-RStudio-image
+How to use R studio in docker: https://github.com/rocker-org/rocker/wiki/Using-the-RStudio-image

 summary: